-Licensed User - a single registered member of the Exchange, limited to one entity [person].
+Licensed User - a single registered member [person] approved to access the market.

-Listing - the published details of a product on the exchange.
-Listings are summarised and displayed in rows by the most recent date.
+Listing - the published details of a wine product in the Marketplace.
+Listings are summarised and displayed in rows, ranked by the most recent date.

 List Owner - the creator of the original Listing.

-Offer - the price and terms of trade displayed for a given Available or Sourcing listing.
+Offer - the price and terms of trade submitted for a given Available or Sourcing listing.

 Offer Pad - the trading screen where users can make offers, counter-offers or place bids.

-Sourcing - the Buyers’ side of the market, listing their sourcing requirements to purchase.
+Sourcing - the Buyers’ side of the market, requesting wines to purchase.

 Seller – the owner or authorised selling representative of a wine product.

-Trading Code - a secure 4 digit number created and maintained by you to ensure offers/bids can only be submitted by you.
+Trading Code - a member's secure 4 digit number created by you.

 Other trading terms are explained in the VINEX Glossary here

-Use of the Exchange is a privilege.
-We may decline to approve your registration or terminate your registration and/or restrict your access to the Exchange (including via any other aliases you use) at any time and in our complete and unfettered discretion without consulting with or notifying you.
+Use of the VINEX Marketplace is a privilege.
+We may decline to approve your registration, terminate and/or restrict your access to your account (including via any other aliases you use) at any time and in our complete and unfettered discretion without necessarily consulting with or notifying you.

 Without limiting this, we will consider the following as grounds for termination of use: